vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-typing-exercise-with-history.md

   percentile.
 I think continued practice of typing is paying off slowly and steadily; though there's a lot of fluctuation in my scores, the overall distribution seems to be moving upward.

+* 2026-03-14: 113 wpm moving average, placing me at the 98.73th
+  percentile.
+This is the only Human Benchmark exercise that I have managed to keep doing with reasonable regularity over the past few months.
+My overall performance seems fairly stable, with a decent amount of fluctuation across days; the overall picture has not changed much since the last recording on 2025-08-05.